BinaryMuse/node-cmark-gfm/README.md

 **Options**

-You can control the behavior of node-cmark by passing options to the rendering functions.
+You can control the behavior of cmark-gfm by passing options to the rendering functions.
 The available options are:

   * `sourepos` - if `true`, adds a `data-sourcepos` attribute to all block elements that TODO??
   * `hardbreaks` - if `true`, renders softbreak elements as hard line breaks